TrellixVulnTeam/swahilipython_SCMU/Doc/library/imaplib.rst

 .. class:: IMAP4(host='', port=IMAP4_PORT)

-   This class implements the actual IMAP4 protocol.
+   This kundi implements the actual IMAP4 protocol.
 The connection is created and protocol version (IMAP4 or IMAP4rev1) is determined when the instance is initialized.
 If *host* is not specified, ``''`` (the local host) is used.
 If *port* is omitted, the standard IMAP4 port (143) is used.

-   The :class:`IMAP4` class supports the :keyword:`with` statement.
+   The :class:`IMAP4` kundi supports the :keyword:`with` statement.
 When used like this, the IMAP4 ``LOGOUT`` command is issued automatically when the :keyword:`!with` statement exits.
 E.g.::

-    >>> from imaplib import IMAP4
+    >>> kutoka imaplib agiza IMAP4
     >>> with IMAP4("domain.org") as M:
     ...
 M.noop()
     ...